Last Updated on by

 What to do after Jaipur, India

-India is just one of the colourful cities of Rajasthan.
+India is just one of the colorful cities of Rajasthan.
 Head to Jaisalmer for an epic overnight camel safari, or visit nearby Pushkar for lovely markets and food.

-I don’t have any other hot air balloon rides to compare this one too, but I know I’ll never forget this experience.
+Since this experience, I’ve ridden a hot air balloon in Cappadocia Turkey.
+While I loved that experience, it wasn’t quite as memorable as this one.
 There’s just something about Indian hospitality.
 Where else in the world can you crash a hot air balloon in someone’s backyard, only to have them come out and offer you a cup of tea?
 It is reasons like this that make me love India.

 Have you ever ridden a hot air balloon before?
 How was your experience?
 I’d love to hear about it, let me know in the comments below!